ernestosv73/ipv6seclab/README.md

 ## Description

-The lab consists of an Nokia SR Linux router node connected to an Nokia SR Linux node configured as a switch.
+The lab consists of an Nokia SR Linux router node connected to another Nokia SR Linux node configured as a switch.
 Three host nodes are also connected to the switch:
 PC1 and PC2: Kali Linux OS.
 Image based on kali-rolling with packages net-tools, iproute2, ipv6toolkit and Thc-Ipv6.
 PC3: Alpine Linux with net tools.